openproblems-bio/neurips2021_multimodal_viash/src/predict_modality/README.md

 #### Output data formats

-This component should output only *one* h5ad file, `--output_prediction`, containing the predicted profile values of modality 2 for the test cells.
+This component should output only *one* h5ad file, `--output`, containing the predicted profile values of modality 2 for the test cells.
 It has the following attributes:

   * `.X`: Sparse profile matrix.
   * `.uns['dataset_id']`: The name of the dataset.